-Station, where we will register before entering the Reserved Area.
-In the course of the trip we will see birds, toucans, macaws, parrots and some mammals.
+In the course of this trip we will have the opportunity to see birds, toucans, macaws, parrots and some species of mammal.

 Today we will make an early start for a long walk of some three or four hours, from the banks of the Manu River to Lake Otorongo, where we will airfield at Boca Manu, where we will board our plane to Cusco.
 Staff from our office will be waiting for you at the Cusco airport to take you to your hotel.
 End of service.